Home Coffee Journal logo Home Coffee Journal

 No change from distilled Concentrate not dissolved Re-shake bottle; warm water helps Epsom dissolve

-If you can’t tell which direction to go, brew two cups side by side: one with 5 mL + 5 mL, one with 6 mL hardness + 4 mL buffer.
-Whichever you reach for second is your answer.
-If the sour-and-thin profile sounds familiar from your AeroPress too, the same buffer logic applies — walk through the sour AeroPress troubleshooting guide before blaming the grinder.
+If you honestly can’t tell which way to push it, brew two cups side by side: one with 5 mL + 5 mL, one with 6 mL hardness + 4 mL buffer.
+Whichever cup you reach for a second sip of is your answer.
+If sour-and-thin sounds familiar from your AeroPress brews too, the same buffer logic applies.
+Walk through the sour AeroPress troubleshooting guide before blaming the grinder.

-Keep concentrates capped at room temperature.
+Keep both concentrates capped at room temperature.
 They’re stable for about 4 weeks.
-Sodium bicarbonate slowly degrades into sodium carbonate over time, which over-buffers your brew water.
-If a concentrate older than a month tastes soapy or makes coffee taste chalky, remake it.
+Sodium bicarbonate slowly degrades into sodium carbonate, which over-buffers your brew water and starts pushing cups toward chalky.
+If a concentrate older than a month tastes soapy on a clean spoon, or your coffee suddenly goes dull, remake it.

-Never store mixed brew water for more than 24 hours — it’s just distilled water with trace minerals and has no preservatives.
-While you’re at it, low-mineral brew water also means less scale buildup — but if your kettle already shows white crust, descale the gooseneck before your next pour so old deposits don’t leach back into the cup.
+Never store mixed brew water more than 24 hours.
+It’s distilled water with trace minerals and no preservatives, full stop.
+One pleasant side effect of low-mineral brew water is far less scale in the kettle.
+If your gooseneck already shows white crust though, descale it before your next pour so old deposits don’t leach back into the cup.

 Parameter Value